Universal Liouville action as a renormalized volume and its gradient flow: Universal Liouville action as renormalized volume

 The proof of this theorem when the Epstein--Poincar\'e surfaces are immersions everywhere is completed in Theorem~\ref{thm:schlafli_imm}.
 We postpone the proof of the non-immersed case to Section~\ref{gen-Schl\"afli}.

-In order to prove this, we will decompose the region between the Epstein surfaces into two subregions and analyse the variation on both.
-This will require us to use a Schl\"afli formula --- the key ingredient --- for the variation of regions with piecewise smooth boundary.
+To prove this, we will decompose the region between the Epstein surfaces into two subregions and analyze the variation on both.
+This will require us to use a Schl\"afli formula --- the key ingredient --- for the variation of regions with piecewise smooth boundaries.

 We consider $F: \overline{\m B} \rightarrow \m H^3$ a parametrization of a region $R$ by the closed unit $3$-ball $\overline{\m B}$ such that $F$ is an immersion in $\m B$ and the boundary map $E: \hat{\m C}\rightarrow \m H^3$ is piecewise smooth.
 We let $V$ be the hyperbolic volume of $R$ defined as $\int_{\m B} F^* \vol_{hyp}$.
-For our purposes, we can assume that $E$ is piecewise smooth on two disjoint smooth simply connected domains $\Omega,\Omega^*$ and the annulus $A$ between them.
-Further wherever $E$ is an immersion we let $B$ be the pullback of the shape operator by $E$.
+For our purposes, we can assume that $E$ is piecewise smooth on two disjoint smooth simply connected domains $\Omega_1,\Omega_2$ and the annulus $A$ between them.
+Further, wherever $E$ is an immersion, we let $B$ be the pullback of the shape operator by $E$.
 Now we consider a smooth variation of $E$ by maps $F_t, E_t$ with the same decomposition of $\hat{\m C}$ and let $\xi = \partial_t E_t|_{t = 0}$ be the vector field on $\partial R$ describing this variation.

-We have the following version of Schl\"afli. \begin{thm}[See {\cite[Thm\,4]{Souam04}}]{ } Let $F_t, E_t$ be variations of $F,E$ as above such that $E$ is an immersion on $\Omega,\Omega^*$, and $A$.
+We consider the following version of Schl\"afli. \begin{thm}[See {\cite[Thm\,4]{Souam04}}]{ } Let $F_t, E_t$ be variations of $F,E$ as above such that $E$ is an immersion on $\Omega_1,\Omega_2$, and $A$.
 Then the variation of volume satisfies

-where $\tr$ denotes the trace of a $2$-tensor with respect to the induced metric, $\dd a$ denotes the induced area form, $\theta$ is the exterior dihedral angle between the regions $\Omega, A$, $\theta^*$ is the exterior dihedral angle between the regions $\Omega^*, A$, and $\dd\ell$ is the length measure of $\partial\Omega$. \end{thm}
+where $\tr$ denotes the trace of a $2$-tensor with respect to the induced metric, $\dd a$ denotes the induced area form, $\theta_i$ is the exterior dihedral angle between the regions $\Omega_i, A$, and $\dd\ell_i$ is the length measure of $\partial\Omega_i$. \end{thm}

 The referenced variational formula in \cite{Souam04} differs from the above in the first term on the right-hand side.
 We obtain our formula above using the following lemma.